UPPS 04.05.02 - Tobacco and Smoking Policy

 Faculty and staff may contact the Work Life coordinator in Human Resources at 512.245.2557 to request information on any employee assistance programs available to university or state employees interested in smoking cessation.

-The assistant vice president for Human Resources will publicize the university’s tobacco policy annually by:
+The assistant vice president for Human Resources will publicize the university’s tobacco and smoking policy annually by:

 placing an article in the Human Resources bulletin; and

-distributing a message via electronic mail to all subscribers.
+distributing a message via email to all subscribers.

 The sponsoring Texas State department must both notify and enforce this policy with Continuing Education participants and other campus visitors.

-Contractors should receive notice from the department employing them that the Texas State campuses in San Marcos and in Round Rock are tobacco-free and that their employees must comply with this policy.
+Contractors should receive notice from the department employing them that the Texas State campuses in San Marcos and in Round Rock are tobacco- and smoking-free and that their employees must comply with this policy.

-- Contractors, upon receiving this notification, are expected to notify all employees and subcontractors assigned to work at all Texas State campuses of the Texas State tobacco policy and enforce compliance.
+- Contractors, upon receiving this notification, are expected to notify all employees and subcontractors assigned to work at all Texas State campuses of the Texas State tobacco and smoking policy and enforce compliance.

-The university will post tobacco-free or no smoking signs to ensure awareness of the university tobacco policy at all building and stadia main entrances, in parking garages, and across campus and other university properties.
+The university will post tobacco-free or no smoking signs to ensure awareness of the university tobacco and smoking policy at campus entrances, in parking garages, entrances to residence halls and dining facilities, main entrances to stadia and public athletic venues, outdoor parks with additional signage considered as needed, and near major pedestrian traffic routes across campus and other university properties.

 REVIEWERS OF THIS UPPS